So Much to Do in the Dahlonega Area

 Wineries, Hiking, Biking, Kayaking and More

-Vineyards/Wineries- This area is rapidly becoming the wine region of North Georgia.
+Vineyards/Wineries- This area is rapidly becoming the wine region of North Georgia and has been named the Dahlonega Plateau.
 Several vineyards are nearby with tours, wine tastings, winemakers dinners and special events.
 Visit wineries nearby for more information.

 Hiking- The National Forests contain thousands of acres of mountain forests with many outdoor activities.
 The beginning of the Appalachian Trail is at Amicalola Falls State Park west of town and the trail crosses the road in two places north of the inn (Woody Gap and Blood Mountain).
 The Blood Mountain hike on the AT will take you to the highest point on the AT in Georgia.